Esri/calcite-design-system/packages/calcite-components-react/README.md

 ### Custom Elements build

-[Custom Elements](https://stenciljs.com/docs/custom-elements) is the recomended build when using frontend frameworks, such as React.
+[Custom Elements](https://stenciljs.com/docs/custom-elements) is the recommended build when using frontend frameworks, such as React.
 To use this build, you will need to set the path to the `calcite-components` assets.
 You can either use local assets, which will be explained in a subsequent step, or assets hosted on a CDN.

 ```jsx
 import { setAssetPath } from "@esri/calcite-components/dist/components";